hachi8833/21century-ten-commandments/README.md

 5. Do not do evil.
 Do not be evil.
 Do not make things evil.

 6. Do not exploit people.
-Do not hurt people, especially for your desires to adultary.
+Do not hurt people, especially for your desires to adultery.

 7. Do not criticize anything, without considering their own standpoints.